The Best Mountain Bike Helmets of 2025

 Why it’s Great

 Don’t let the Giro’s position on the list fool you, the Manifest Spherical is one sweet mountain bike helmet with some awesome features.
 The talking point of the Giro is how it implements the MIPS safety liner; essentially, there are inner and outer pieces that are separated by a slip plane, allowing for the two layers to rotate on one another.
 Besides the benefit of reducing rotational forces during a crash, this implementation of MIPS rids the helmet of the traditional plastic liner and makes for a streamlined fit and feel.
-As for the rest of the helmet, you’ll find premium features like a magnetic Fidlock buckle, an adjustable visor, and excellent sunglass and goggle compatibility (there’s even little grippers that do a good job of holding them in place).
-And finally, the Manifest Spherical’s unique construction offers above-average ventilation, making it a great choice for hot-weather rides.

 How it Compares

-See the Giro Manifest Spherical at:
+Shop the Giro Manifest Spherical at:

 Giro Switchblade